Topological bounds on the dynamical growth rate of chemical reaction networks

+with rate constants \(k_r>0\).
+This flux is homogeneous of degree one in \(\n\)~\cite{pandey2020exponential}.
+The class of degree-one homogeneous rate laws with linear volume is broader than mass-action kinetics and includes, for example, Michaelis--Menten and generalized mass-action forms \cite{lin2020origin,Liebermeister2010}.
+Eq.~\eqref{eq:mass-action_prop} describes ideal nondilute well-mixed systems, and, in the SM, we show that the usual dilute constant-volume mass-action form is recovered as a limiting case.
+This choice is therefore natural for models of cellular growth~\cite{pandey2016analytic,muller2022elementary}.

-where $\n$ collects populations and $\J(\n)$ denotes the one-way reaction fluxes.
-Independently of kinetics, we also consider nonnegative flux vectors $\x\ge 0$ as arbitrary reaction fluxes.
+\textit{Maximum Amplification Factor---} Independently of kinetics, we consider nonnegative flux vectors $\x\ge 0$ as arbitrary reaction fluxes.
 Given $\x$, the induced species-wise input and output rates are $\Sm\x$ and $\Sp\x$, respectively (SM).
 The topological quantity introduced next is defined by optimizing over such fluxes.

 We define the \textit{Amplification Factor} (AF) of a flux vector $\x$ as the species-wise minimum ratio of output to input rates

 The \textit{Maximum Amplification Factor} (MAF) is the maximal value of the amplification factor over feasible fluxes,